-From Protection to Retaliation: The trade war effect
+From Protection to Retaliation: The Welfare Cost of Trade Wars

 Abstract: